 Class Container[T] Method Add(item As T) Dim temp As T End Method End Class

 You can define and use generic classes, structures, traits, and procedures.
-Be aware that the ViviFire standard libraries provide many commonly used generic elements that you can use in your code.
+Know that the ViviFire standard libraries provide many commonly used generic constructs that you can use in your code.

 How generic types help